chenxun0618/TCP-IP-stack/README.md

 **DO NOT** use the code for acamedic purposes without the permission of the school.

-This program simulates a small TCP/IP stack, where the "client" communicates with an HTTP server to retrieve a document
+This program simulates a small TCP/IP stack, where the "client" communicates with an HTTP server to retrieve a document.

+The log file shows all the packets transmitted between the client and the server.